Which Option Suits You:

 Which Option Gives The Best Value?

-If the existing layout still works and the cabinets are worth keeping, a kitchen refresh can often deliver a big improvement without the cost of full replacement
+If the existing layout still works and the cabinets are worth keeping, a Kitchen Refresh can often deliver a big improvement without the cost of full replacement

 By focusing on the parts that make the biggest difference — such as doors, work surfaces, colour, storage, sink and tap — it’s often possible to create a kitchen that feels significantly better without starting again from scratch